The Trump administration withdrew 11 pieces of ADA guidance. How will it affect compliance?

 Five pieces of guidance specifically addressed COVID-19 concerns, including modifying visitor bans at hospitals to allow for interpreters or caregivers.
 Another document provided a “maintenance list” for retail stores for ensuring aisles, entrances, parking spaces, elevators and restrooms were accessible for disabled customers.

 Two pieces of hotel and lodging guidance were pulled back.
 One detailed how hotel workers should be “informed and attentive to details” that affect disabled customers, as well as making sure objects in rooms — like remote controls or adjustable shower heads — are placed appropriately.
-The other document provided five steps to help new hotel complied with the ADA.
+The other document provided five steps to help new hotels comply with the ADA.

 Other guidance included inclusive means of getting feedback from customers, like providing surveys in Braille or electronic formats or having real-time captions in focus groups; as well as letting people know how they can get help pumping at self-serve gas stations.